The knowledge centre for farmers

 Termites attack wood by spreading cellulose-digesting enzymes, which break it down into food.
 But after the charring, the upper surface of the wood, which majorly comprises cellulose, is defaced leaving lignin, which is distasteful to the pest.

-The journal also cites neem extracts as a preservatives of wood against the termites for at least 17 weeks.
+The journal also cites neem extracts as a preservative of wood against the termites for at least 17 weeks.

-The termites attack untreated poles of dead fences, houses, livestock structures, among others.
+The termites attack untreated poles of dead fences, houses, and livestock structures, among others.

 Your email address will not be published.
 Required fields are marked *